 Students have to take another placement test which will reflect the improved language skills and allow students to attend the respective higher level course.

-I received a certificate by one of Jacobs’ partner institutes Instituto Cervantes, Institut Français and Konfuzius-Institut, or from Goethe Institut.
+I received a certificate by one of Jacobs’ partner institutes.
 How does this certificate help me?

 If the certificate clearly states the workload and the proficiency level, Jacobs University will acknowledge the language course and students can be placed in the respective higher level without a placement test.
-The certificate needs to be submitted to the Student Records Office.
+Details are specified by the Language and Community Center.
+The application for credit transfer needs to be submitted to the Registrar Service.